 Every athlete that competes, given a minimum number of competitions attended, receives an award at the end of the season.

-There are uniforms available for sale in the clubrooms uniform shop, see the uniform page for details.
+There are uniforms available for sale in the clubrooms uniform shop.
 The most important part of the uniform though is ensuring that the LAV registration/sponsorship patch is attached.
 Comfortable running shoes and black shorts are also required.
 When athletes compete at Regional or State Championships the specific Chelsea uniform is required, these are also available for hire or purchase.

 Our most commonly asked unusual question.
 As permanently marked positions are not possible on a grass track, it was first proposed by VLAA (LAV) Life Governor and CLAC Life Member John Ellem, that the 80m Hurdles event should be modified to 81m to reduce set-up time when changing from the 60m Hurdles event.
 The answer is found in the difference between these two events.
 In every other respect, apart from the distance run and number of flights; with regard to the height of the hurdles, the run-in (distance from start to first hurdle – 12m), and the spacing of the hurdles (7m), these events have the same specification.
 The run-out (distance from last hurdle to finish line) differs from 13m for the 60m event to 12m for the 80m event.
 John cleverly surmised that if the 80m event was modified to an 81m event, the flights of hurdles could remain in the same position for the two events.
 Thus the only difference from the LAV standard event is an increased run-out and therefore the athlete’s running pattern and technique would not have to modify in any way apart from an additional 1m distance after the last hurdle flight is cleared.